educostadev/Designing-Hexagonal-Architecture-with-Java-SpringBoot/README.md

 - Maven 3.8.6

 ## Module dependencies
-The following diagram depict the module dependency inside the Hexagonal Architecture:
+The following diagram depicts the module dependency inside the Hexagonal Architecture:

 ```
        ┌──────────────┐